 Oberon

 Oberon is the operating system of the Ceres family of computers.
 Oberon and Ceres were developed at the ETH Zürich by Professor N. Wirth in the 1980's.
-He wrote a book about Oberon which contained the source code of it!
-Unfortunately I still don't have the book.
+He wrote a book about Oberon which contained the source code of it.
+A copy of it can be found in the internet.

 The concept behind Obereon is very interesting.
 Oberon was from the beginning based on a graphical user interface (GUI) with a high-resolution black-and-white screen and a mouse interface.
 Don't forget that most computer interfaces of that time were text based, e.g. DOS or Terminal.
 Despite its capabilities Oberon was very compact and fits in 128 kbytes memory.